 The final category on my reading list this month are some DIY craft books.
 So my studio is going through a bit of a re-organisation and I’ve been working through my art and craft books.
 It is fun to revisit them but also as part of this I am thinning them out and passing them on to new good homes.
-So if you are looking for art and craft bargains then pop on over to my Ebay where I have various items looking for people to love and use them!

 So the books I have been re-reading this month, before I sell them on, are House Proud: Hip Craft for the Modern Homemaker by Danielle Proud, ReadyMade: How to Make (Almost) Everything by Shoshana Berger and Grace Hawthorne and Sew Quick, Sew Cute: 30 Simple, Speedy Projects by Fiona Goble.

 House Proud and ReadyMade are great for any home decor or recycling and up-cycling inspiration you might be thinking of doing.
 They are full of some fabulous ideas and even some full-on furniture making projects, particularly in ReadyMade!
 The Sew Quick, Sew Cute book is full of cute sewing projects from soft furnishing, wearable items and home decor, I love the face cushions project, totally fun!